Many Lockdowns Ease But Russia, India, UK Still Struggling

 China, which reported two only new cases, is seeing a surge in visitors to newly reopened tourist spots after domestic travel restrictions were relaxed ahead of a five-day holiday that runs through Tuesday.

 Nearly 1.7 million people visited Beijing parks on the first two days of the holiday, and Shanghai's main tourist spots welcomed more than 1 million visitors, according to Chinese media.
-Many spots limited daily visitors to 30% of capacity or less to keep some social distancing in place.
+Many spots limited daily visitors to 30% of capacity.

 Despite the easing, Italians will still have to stay a meter apart, picnics are not allowed and playgrounds will remain closed.
 Prime Minister Giuseppe Conte has warned that if the rate of contagion starts rising again, such freedoms will be curtailed.

+In a sign of the ongoing struggle against the virus, Rome’s infectious diseases hospital admitted 28 COVID-19 patients from a local nursing home.
+Italy's nursing homes have been devastated by the pandemic.

-In Spain, many ventured out this weekend for the first time since its lockdown began on March 14.
+In Spain, many ventured out this weekend for the first time since the country's lockdown began March 14 but social distancing rules were still in place.
+Masks are mandatory starting Monday on public transit.

-“I feel good, but tired.
-You sure notice that it has been a month and I am not in shape,” runner Cristina Palomeque said in Barcelona.
+“There is highly probability that we will see new outbreaks,” said Spanish health expert Fernando Simón.
+“That is what we must be prepared for and keep in mind over the following months.”

 In Britain, Prime Minister Boris Johnson is under pressure to reveal how the country will leave the lockdown that began March 23.
-The restrictions are due to last at least until through Thursday, but with hundreds of deaths still being reported daily, it's unclear how the country can safely loosen the restrictions.
-Britain over the last two days reported double the number of deaths that both Spain and Italy reported.
+The restrictions are due to last through Thursday, but with hundreds of deaths still being reported daily — twice as many recently as Italy or Spain — it's unclear how the country can safely loosen the restrictions.

-While Johnson has said Britain is past the peak of its coronavirus outbreak, his Conservative government is facing sharp criticism as it becomes clear that Britain will have one of the highest number of confirmed COVID-19 deaths in the world.
-British medical workers have also denounced what they call is a shortage of protective equipment.
+While Johnson says Britain is past the peak of its coronavirus outbreak, his Conservative government is facing sharp criticism as it becomes clear that Britain will have one of the highest number of confirmed COVID-19 deaths in the world.
+British medical workers have also complained about a shortage of protective equipment.

-Masks were worn widely around the world, from runners in Spain to beach-goers in the southern United States.
-In New York City's Central Park, joggers moved past each other and a steady stream of folks left tips for a trio working their way through a set of jazz standards.

-“It’s great to have an audience after all these weeks,” saxophonist Julia Banholzer said.
-“All my dates have been canceled through September, and I don’t know if any will come back this year."
+The 55-year-old Johnson, who spent three nights in intensive care while being treated for COVID-19, told The Sun newspaper that he knew his doctors were preparing for the worst.

+“It was a tough old moment, I won’t deny it,’’ he said.
+“They had a strategy to deal with a ‘death of Stalin’-type scenario’’ if he succumbed to the virus.

-Neighboring New Jersey reopened state parks, though several had to turn people away after reaching a 50% limit in their parking lots.
+In the U.S., New Jersey reopened its state parks, though several had to turn people away after reaching a 50% limit in their parking lots.
 Margie Roebuck and her husband were among the first on the sand at Island Beach State Park.

 "Forty-six days in the house was enough,” she said.